infinum/wordpress-handbook/Developer tools/Code editors and browsers.md

 Today you have a plethora of useful editors and IDEs you can develop your code on.

-We'll give you a list of editors/IDEs we are using, or that we used in the past (and they still occupy a special place in our hart).
+We'll give you a list of editors/IDEs we are using, or that we used in the past (and they still occupy a special place in our hearts).

 ### [VS Code](https://code.visualstudio.com/)